Centralia Tragedy: Armistice Day

 After the opening movements, the subsequent series of events is somewhat agreed upon, as the group (or the second group) of enraged Legionnaires charged the hall.
 Legionnaire Bernard Eubanks took a bullet in the leg on the curb in front of the Wobbly hall and Eugene Pfitzer was shot through the arm.
-Inside the Hall only Wesley Everest and Becker did any Firing Then, as additional Legionnaires broke into the hall and began to overpower the armed men, the Wobbly Wesley Everest ran for the back of the hall.
+Inside the Hall only Wesley Everest and Becker did any Firing.
+Then, as additional Legionnaires broke into the hall and began to overpower the armed men, the Wobbly Wesley Everest ran for the back of the hall.
 Everest escaped from the rear of the Roderick Hotel and shot two men in uniform:Cassagranda was killed while he was running west on Second Avenue and John Earl Watt was shot and wounded in the side and fell within a few feet of the mortally wounded Cassagranda.
 Ironically, Watt was not a member of the American Legion but a Wobbly.
 He had been invited to join the parade because he had served in the US Army.
 The Legionnaire Alva Coleman grabbed a nonfunctioning revolver from a captured Wobbly or a nearby house and began to chase Everest.
 Shot and wounded by Everest, he passed the revolver to Legionnaire Dale Hubbard, a noted athlete, who caught up with Everest as the Wobbly was trying to ford the Skookumchuck River.
 Pointing the useless revolver at Everest, Hubbard ordered Everest to drop his gun and surrender.
 It is not known whether Hubbard knew that his revolver was useless.
 Everest most certainly would have assumed it was working.
 Everest, unable to cross the river, turned and shot Hubbard three times.Reaching for a knife in his lumber clothing Everest was then captured, beaten, and thrown into jail.

 All of the captured Wobblies were taken to the local jail.
 Elmer Smith, who had not participated in the actual shootings, was also rounded up and incarcerated.
 There is also some confusion over whether IWW Secretary Britt Smith was jailed then or captured soon afterward.
 The Wobbly Loren Roberts, 16, turned himself in on November 13.

-The last fatality was Deputy Sheriff John M. Haney, who was killed on November 15.
+The last fatality was Deputy Sheriff John M. Haney, who was killed in Hanaford, Washington on November 15.
 He was shot by members of a posse from Centralia because he had failed to give the proper countersign.